 4. Be clever (easier said than done)

-First things come first, and make sure you do your research and cover your bases first.
+First things come first, and make sure you do your research first.
 Don t spend extensive budgets on Google advertising if your website doesn't have SEO covered.
 Make sure you make the best improvements available for free to ensure your site is user-friendly, fast, relevant and searchable, rather than advertising it.
-Not only you are paying for seeing results you could be achieving for free, but often without having the basics of the website covered, you will receive a poor Google score and end up spending an extortionate amount of money for low search positions.
+Not only you are paying for seeing results you could be achieving for free, but often without having the basics of the website covered, you will receive a poor Google score and end up spending an exorbitant amount of money for low search positions.

 5. Be human

-With social media savviness comes immunisation to marketing efforts of brands via social don't be just a brand trying to sell stuff.
-Show your personality, use humour, a relaxed tone of voice, take snaps of behind the scenes and staff it makes your brand more personable, likeable and less obvious that the end result is to make someone buy something.
+In social media - show your personality, use humour, a relaxed tone of voice, take snaps of behind the scenes and staff - it makes your brand more personable, likeable and less obvious that the end result is to make someone buy something.
 Make people like your brand as a person, appreciate your jokes, share interests and gain their trust instead of a hard push.
-Those golden days are long gone; digital space belongs to sophisticated marketers and consumers!
+The digital space belongs to sophisticated marketers and consumers!